darnrain/Lemon_Drop_Hi-Res/README.md

 "Fundamentally, life itself is free".<br>
 — darnrain<br>

-"The more mistakes I make, the more I learn.<br>
+"The more mistakes I make, the more I learn.
+The more I learn, the smarter I get.
+The smarter I get, the more mistakes I have made."
 — darnrain<br>

 “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth”<br>